Bungee Jumping of Their Own

-Bungee Jumping of Their Own (Korean: 번지점프를 하다) is a 2001 South Korean film starring Lee Byung-hun and Lee Eun-ju.
-The film had 947,000 admissions, making it the 10th most attended film of the year.
+Bungee Jumping of Their Own (Korean: 번지점프를 하다) is a 2001 South Korean romantic drama film starring Lee Byung-hun and Lee Eun-ju.
+The film had 947,000 admissions, making it the 10th most attended film of the year in South Korea.

 Plot

 Seo In-woo (Lee Byung-hun) unexpectedly falls in love with In Tae-hee (Lee Eun-ju), a fellow student at the same university, when she asks to share his umbrella in a rainstorm.
-It is love at first sight for In-woo, and they start dating after only a couple of weeks.
-Tae-hee dies suddenly when she is hit by a car.
+It is love at first sight for In-woo, and they start dating.
+After only a couple of weeks, Tae-hee dies unexpectedly when she is hit by a truck while crossing the street.

-17 years later, In-woo is a high school teacher, married with a child.
+17 years later, In-woo is a high school teacher, married with a daughter.
 He starts to notice similarities between a new student of his, Hyun-bin, and Tae-hee.
 In-woo struggles with the concept of falling in love with another man, and they get bullied by students at the school for appearing to be homosexual.

 They overcome their fears with the realization that Hyun-bin is Tae-hee reincarnated, and they are eternal soulmates.
-The movie ends with a shot of them in New Zealand jumping off a bridge hand in hand.
-It is unclear whether they are bungee jumping or mean to end their lives together and be reincarnated again.
+The film ends with a shot of them in New Zealand jumping off a bridge hand in hand.
+They mean to end their lives together and be reincarnated again.